jcarenza/allisoncarenza/src/posts/beautiful-haley.md

 tags: ['Senior Pictures','Senior Pictures','Senior Pictures']
 ---

-<p style="text-align: center;">Every time I photograph a senior in high school I&#8217;m reminded of my awkward senior pics.
-Since I&#8217;ve been photographing so many senior lately I really need to get a copy of some of those pics and post them on the blog.
+<p style="text-align: center;">Every time I photograph a senior in high school I&apos;m reminded of my awkward senior pics.
+Since I&apos;ve been photographing so many senior lately I really need to get a copy of some of those pics and post them on the blog.
 Not only because it would give my friends a good laugh, but also to illustrate the stark contrast.
 In both photography and maturity.
 Granted, I was a particularly gangly late bloomer, but still the photography was so blah!
-That&#8217;s why I work extra hard at my job to make these young ladies look and feel fabulous!
-Although, sometimes it&#8217;s a very easy job.</p>
+That&apos;s why I work extra hard at my job to make these young ladies look and feel fabulous!
+Although, sometimes it&apos;s a very easy job.</p>
 <p style="text-align: center;">Meet Haley, a beautiful girl, a middle distance track star, a big MU fan, mostly because her boyfriend plays football there, and a senior in high school ready to go to college and learn and grow so she can someday change the world.</p>
 <p style="text-align: center;">We spent an evening last week tooling around the city.
 She made me laugh, she inspired me, and she gave me her very best!
 I loved my time with Haley and her mom LaTasha.</p>
 <p style="text-align: center;">Oh Haley, my senior pictures were so far from beautiful like this, like you.</p>